 There’s this misconception that buying under size footwear is always better as they eventually break in.
 However, nothing could be further from the truth.
 Small shoes can hurt your feet, and the possibility of developing certain conditions becomes high.

-Did you know that your feet expands and contracts during the day?
+Did you know that your feet expand and contracts during the day?
 Therefore, a small-sized shoe can stress the feet when they expand.
 In most cases, it is better to get a bigger sized shoe to provide enough room for expansion.
 That is especially so for nurses and other professions that require you to be on your feet most of the day.

 Specialists recommend that you choose your ideal shoes during the evening when your feet are at their most significant size to avoid any problems of getting the wrong type of shoes.